 Lead is used in many industries including lead smelting and processing, batteries manufacture, pigments, solder, plastics, cable sheathing, ammunition and ceramics.
 It was the most common environmental contaminant (Chiang et. al, 2012; Fischbein, 1998).
 Water and soil contaminated with lead pose serious human health risks with global dimensions (Tong et. al., 2000; Brooks et. al., 2010).
 Lead does not undergo degradation or decomposition.
 Thus, its long persistence in the environment exacerbates its threat to human health.
-Lead absorbed by human body disturbs many body processes and is harmful to many organs and tissues such as heart, bones and nervous systems (Needleman, 2004; Bruce et. al., 2012).
+Lead absorbed by human body disturbs many processes and is harmful to many organs and tissues such as heart, bones and nervous systems (Needleman, 2004; Bruce et. al., 2012).
 Fumes from lead-based paints, automobile exhaust, polluted air of industrial plants and cigarette smoke may all contain lead, therefore, products containing lead are now prohibited (Moreira and Moreira, 2004).
 Due to urbanization, lead and other metals are regularly discharge into fields, water and soils through sewage sludge (Abreu et al., 1998).

-effects on humans, plants, animals, and microbes (Caliza et al., 2012; Qu et al., 2012).
+Depending on their concentration, heavy metals can result in a wide range of toxic effects on humans, plants, animals, and microbes (Caliza et al., 2012; Qu et al., 2012).

 Quantify both of carcinogenic risks for Cd and non-carcinogenic risk for Cd and Pb to children and adults is important.
 Human risk assessment methodologies are well developed and documented in lots of investigations by taking into consideration exposure scenarios of metal intake through contaminated water (Muhammad et al., 2011; Shah et al., 2012; Dou and Li, 2012).
 The hazard quotients (HQ) of the USEPA (1989) are extensively used to characterize the non-carcinogenic health effects of toxic metals by comparison of their exposure effects to a reference dose (RfD) (Qu et al., 2012).